 In Fihtia we just missed the bus, which came hourly.
 So we waited.
 I finally asked my companion’s name.
 Andrew.
 When our chariot came at last, it was a big white bus.

 Later I told people about the last chariot from Mycenae that never came, but I began to wonder.
 We were looking for a green bus.
 What if our bus was white like so many of those tour buses and we just didn’t see the “Náfplio” sign in windows we were disregarding?
 In any case we were a few euros poorer, given the taxi fare, but had shared a small adventure.
 We bid good-bye in Náfplio, laughing over the day’s mishap, and went our separate ways.

 My journey leads next to Portugal on the Iberian Peninsula, land of another ancient warrior culture.
-With that move we leave the world of my first trilogy, which centers in Crete, and enter the world of the second trilogy, set in Ireland and the realms that impact it.
-The trilogies intertwine, but the center shifts.
+With that move we leave the world of my first first three books, which center in Crete, and enter the world of Ireland found by a ship in the Cretan fleet and the realms that impact it.
+The worlds of Crete and Ireland intertwine, but the center shifts for a while.

 NEXT: The Magic of Zambujal

 - Tagged: archeological museum of Nafplio Greece, arm guards, Boar tusk helmet, bronze arm guards, bronze armor, bronze cheek guards, bronze greaves, bus to Mycenae, bus to Tiryns, charioteers, citadel of Mycenae, citadel of Tiryns, colossal walls of Tiryns, Dendra, greaves, Greek buses, Homer, Mycenae, Mycenae Greece, Mycenaean armor, Mycenaean warriors, Nafplio museum, Tiryns